 No. If you are seeking a beautiful, durable finish which is easily maintained, Eurolux Matte Acrylic will more than exceed your hopes and expectations.
 Eurolux Matte is as durable, scrubbable and chip-resistant as our Hollandlac and Eco Brilliant paints!
 We experimented by smearing ketchup, mustard and chocolate syrup on the walls of our Woodstock showroom, which are painted with Eurolux Matte.
 After allowing these condiments to dry, we were able to remove them with nothing more than a sponge and warm water.
 No residue or blemishes remained after cleaning!
 Our clients can be assured of scrubbability and chip- resistance in a non-burnishing wall coating, whether they select Eurolux Matte, Satin or Gloss.
 These remarkable scrubbable acrylic paints can be expected to yield ten to fifteen years of beauty and service in an active home.

-The floor should be sanded to abrade any remaining finish, and then thoroughly washed with a powdered cleaner such as Spic-n-Span.
+The floor should be sanded to abrade any remaining finish, and then thoroughly washed with a powdered cleaner such as TSP or Spic-N-Span.
 Use water as sparingly as possible, and allow the floor to dry thoroughly.
-Once you are certain that the floor is dry, apply one coat of Oil Primer and allow to dry for at least twenty-four hours.
-The floor should then be lightly sanded with a 150-grit paper to the desired level of smoothness, vacuumed and tacked dust free.
-The floor should then be painted with either a FPE Floor & Deck System or a Hollandlac Brilliant System.
+Once you are certain that the floor is dry, apply one coat of FPE Oil Primer/Undercoat and allow to dry for at least 24 hours.
+The floor should be lightly sanded with a 150-grit paper to the desired level of smoothness, vacuumed and tacked dust free.
+The floor should then be painted with 2-3 coats of Hollandlac Brilliant 98, allowing 24 hours of dry time between each coat.

 Great care should be taken before painting previous ‘furniture’ finishes, due to the high likelihood that silicone waxes and cleaners have been used on these surfaces.
 The presence of silicone can be expected to interfere with the ability of a wooden substrate to properly accept a paint finish.
 Silicone is present in most of the popular household waxes sold in the U.S.